RavenLRS/Flock/docs/FLOCK.md

 each device.
 - `flock_device_addr`: Unique (or pseudo-unique) device identifier.
 Devices might use a permanent ID generated during fabrication (e.g. a Chip ID or a MAC address), but they can also use a PRNG to generate this an address and store it in a eeprom.
+- `flock_host_posvel_interval_ms`: The target interval for the host to send its posvel to the FLOCK device.
+If the host doesn't provide an update without 3x this interval, the device will interpret it as the host not knowing its position anymore.
 - `flock_radio_type`: Defines the radio type.
 Valid values are:
     - 1: LoRa sub-GHz (i.e. SX127x or SX126X)
     - 2: LoRa 2G4 (SX128X)